Unicontsoft/UcsFiscalPrinters/contrib/UcsFPHub/README.md

  - [x] Listener on Service Broker queues
  - [ ] Systray icon form
  - [ ] Impl `IniFile` for `MssqlServiceBroker` binding
- - [ ] Impl idempotent/cached `POST` requests w/ `request_id=:unique_token` parameter
+ - [x] Impl idempotent/cached `POST` requests w/ `request_id=:unique_token` parameter

 ## REST service protocol description

 All URLs are case-insensitive i.e. `/printers`, `/Printers` and `/PRINTERS` are the same address.
 Printer IDs are case-insensitive too.
 Printers are addressed by `:printer_id` which can either be the serial number as reported by the fiscal device or an alias assigned in the service configuration.

 Both request and response payloads by default are of `application/json; charset=utf-8` type whether explicitly requested in `Accept` and `Content-Type` headers or not.
-Use `format=xml` in query string to change result to XML with content-type of `text/xml; charset=utf-8`.
+Use `format=xml` as URL query string parameter to change results format to XML with content-type of `text/xml; charset=utf-8`.

+Use `request_id=N2qbikc5lUU` as URL query string parameter for idempotent `POST` requests (and general cache control) in order to prevent duplicating fiscal transactions when repeating requests because of a timeout or connectivity issues.
+If a request is repeated with the same payload and `request_id` then the results would be fetched directly from service cache without communicating with the fiscal device.

-All endpoints return `"Ok": true` on success or in case of failure include `"ErrorText": "Описание на грешка"` localized error text in the JSON response.
+All endpoints return `"Ok": true` on success and in case of failure include `"ErrorText": "Описание на грешка"` localized error text in the response.

 The `UcsFPHub` service endpoints return minimized JSON so sample `curl` requests below use [`jq`](https://stedolan.github.io/jq/) (a.k.a. **J**SON **Q**uery) utility to format response in human readable JSON.